top of page

 Say buenos días a todos ("good morning, everyone").
 In a more enthusiastic or broadcast setting (like a radio host or presenter), you might hear muy buenos días a todos.

-Explore more Spanish guides and language-learning tips on the Lingo Legend blog, or vote for the next language you’d like to see added to the app.
+Explore more Spanish guides and language learning tips on the Lingo Legend blog, or start practicing for free with an RPG that actually teaches you vocabulary.

 Comments